mailpoet/mailpoet/doc/UsageExamples.md

   $mailpoet_api = \MailPoet\API\API::MP('v1');
   // Get available list so that a subscriber can choose in which to subscribe
   $lists = $mailpoet_api->getLists();
-  // Ger subscriber fields to know what fields can be rendered within a form
+  // Get subscriber fields to know what fields can be rendered within a form
   $subscriber_form_fields = $mailpoet_api->getSubscriberFields();
 }
 ```